chenlmcom/MultiN/README_en.md

-# MultiN
+# MultiN Touchpad Keyboard Mode

-This project shares a multi-mode keyboard operation scheme, which is mainly suitable for notebooks.
+This project ([github path](https://github.com/chenlmcom/MultiN)) shares a multi-mode keyboard operation scheme, which is mainly suitable for notebooks.
 By combining the touchpad and keyboard, the operability of the keyboard can be greatly enriched.

 ## Multi-touch multi-mode keyboard solution